manojmw/MultiOmics-ExomeSeq-Phenotype/README.md

 This is the main repository containing all the scripts for my Master's thesis project.
 Here, I am developing a Multi-Omics method to score genomic variants that might be causal for a particular phenotype in the patient. (**Currently in progress, I will add more scripts - such as those that provide scoring component for the Machine Learning step**).
 </br></br>
-This repository contains individual scripts.
-I have integrated these into the current **Exome-Seq Secondary Analysis Pipeline** ([click here](https://github.com/manojmw/grexome-TIMC-Secondary))
+- This repository contains individual scripts which work at the Gene level.
+- I have integrated these into the current **Exome-Seq Secondary Analysis Pipeline** ([click here](https://github.com/manojmw/grexome-TIMC-Secondary)) which works at the patient level.
+The result files produced by this pipeline now contains the following data:
+   * Clinical
+   * Variant
+   * Gene
+   * Interactome (Both Naive & Clustering)
+   * Expression

 </br>